miage-lille/catstagram-ts/doc/part2.md

 Yours tasks:

 - Update the state type
->💡 Tip: At the previous step the state would have been *an int counter AND a picture list* ; at this step the *picture list* should be modify for a type that defines something like a *loading OR success of a picture list OR failure of a string* (the message error seems to be a perfect string)
+>💡 Tip: At the previous step the state would have been *an int counter AND a picture array* ; at this step the *picture array* should be modify for a type that defines something like a *loading OR success of a picture array OR failure of a string* (the message error seems to be a perfect string)

 - Update the initial value
->💡 Tip: a success of an empty list seems a good idea
+>💡 Tip: a success of an empty array seems a good idea

 - Update the msg type
 >💡 Tip: you will need additional values that represent the 3 new events: *call the service OR service call succeeded or service call failed*